There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following way: placement documents (log book, journal and reports).
+Indicative assessments in this unit are as follows: placement documents (log book and placement reports).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.